gbeltramo/delcechfiltr/README.md

 >>> pip install delcechfiltr
 ```

-If the command above fails to build this package, tehn you might want to clone
+If the command above fails to build this package, then you might want to clone
 this repository to a directory `delcechfiltr/` on your computer and run

 ```